espidev/Algorithms/algorithms/data_structures.md

 ## Set
 * Internally stores elements as a balanced binary tree (fast queries with binary search using lower_bound and upper_bound).
-* By default sorts the elements by ascending order.
+* By default sorts the elements by ascending order (can use unordered_set instead, but must define equality method).
 * Does not allow duplicate elements.
 * Useful for inserting and deleting elements in logarthmic time.
 * Can compress points on a cartesian plane by inserting them into a set, and mapping it to indexes

-## Sweep line Algorithm
+## Sweep Line Algorithm
+* Vertical line that "sweeps" right across the whole plane.
+* Only stops and processes at "event points", which are vertical lines that contain points.
+* Can be used to find which two points on cartesian plane are the closest.
+- Keep track of index "l" while looping that is always x coordinates that are acceptable and can still be optimal (disregard far away points by x)
+* Can be used to find what the total area is of overlapping rectangles.
+* Method of thinking, where data is processed left to right over x coordinates on a cartesian plane.
-* Iterate over x coordinates and feed into segtree
+* Iterate over x coordinates and feed into segtree (for some problems).

 ## Kruskal's vs. Prim's
 * Prim's has to be used instead of Kruskal's when getting a subset of the minimum spanning tree.